-umask Umask to use when running the command.
-Negate this option or set it to 0777 to preserve the user's umask.
-The actual umask that is used will be the union of the user's umask and the value of the umask option, which defaults to 0022.
+umask File mode creation mask to use when running the command.
+Negate this option or set it to 0777 to prevent sudoers from changing the umask.
+Unless the umask\override flag is set, the actual umask will be the union of the user's umask and the value of the umask setting, which defaults to 0022.
 This guarantees that sudo never lowers the umask when running a command.
-Note: on systems that use PAM, the default PAM configuration may specify its own umask which will override the value set in sudoers.
+If umask is explicitly set in sudoers, it will override any umask setting in PAM or login.conf.
+If umask is not set in sudoers, the umask specified by PAM or login.conf will take precedence.
+The umask setting in PAM is not used for sudoedit, which does not create a new PAM session.
 Strings: